knpuniversity/blog/spanish-translations.md

 Since this is a process run by machines, you may notice some "misprints" or just... silly translations.
 Machines haven't quite taken over the world yet.
-But that's ok because we've also delivered a way where you can easily help improve or fix an error by sending a pull request to a public GitHub repository.
+But that's ok because we've also delivered a way where you can easily help improve or fix an error by sending a pull request to public GitHub repositories.
 You only need to click on the "Edit on GitHub" button which is at the right top corner of the script area, edit the script (or caption) file and commit the changes.